ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Using_LVDCOM/Creating-IOC-wrapper-VI.md

 1. Create a public repository to work in called EPICS-\<device>.
 1. In the `EPICS\ISIS` directory create a directory called \<device>
-1. Clone the repository into this directory and call that clone master
+1. Add the repository as a submodule and clone it into this directory (i.e. with the command `git submodule add https://github.com/ISISComputingGroup/EPICS-<device>.git master`)
+1. Create a basic standard file and directory structure either by copying a similar existing module (and then executing `make clean uninstall` to remove unnecessary files) or by running `makeSupport.pl`.
+Check the results either way.
 1. Copy a standard makefile into this directory

 Create the IOC in EPICS\IOC\master with (from an EPICS terminal)